nicolasm/lastfm-export/README.md

 The first run might take quite some time depending on your listening history.
 But next runs will be much faster as only missing plays are imported into the database.

+## 2022-02-13

+- Add counts to Waffle labels
+- Add withRemaining and withoutRemaining options to plot tops for duration/year
+- Change colors for a set of 22 distinct colors
+- Add command line support to plot artist counts

 ## 2022-02-11

 - Add support for Waffle plotType